Stacked glass payment cards with a dinar symbol, ancient facade silhouette, and Jordanian flag

 Jordan's 2025 VASP law creates a pathway for formal exchange licensing under the JSC.
 Currently, the primary on-ramps are international: Rain Financial (Bahrain-licensed, serves Jordan with JOD bank transfers), Binance (P2P with JOD pairs), and BitOasis (Dubai-based, historically served Jordan).
 The JSC licensing framework means these platforms could formally apply for Jordanian licenses.

-Among global card issuers, Kolo offers 5% BTC on crypto cards with cashback at $0 annual and 0% FX.
+Among global card issuers, Kolo offers 2% BTC on crypto cards with cashback at $0 annual and 0% FX.
 Tria Signature delivers 4.5% yield-linked rewards with 0% FX at $109/year.

 Crypto.com provides metal tiers from Midnight Blue (0%) through Icy (4%, CRO stake required). ether.fi with the Core Card offers 3% cashback and borrow-to-spend, critical for avoiding Jordan's up to 25% CGT (1% FX fee applies).

-KAST provides 2% base rewards at $0 annual with 0.5% FX.
+KAST provides 1.5% USD cashback on the first $2,000/month at $0 annual with 0.5-1.75% FX.
 RedotPay offers Virtual (free) and Physical ($100) variants at 1.2% FX. xPlace provides a tiered system from Standard (0.5%) to Platinum (2%).

 Tourism and Hospitality Spending

 Jordan's tourism economy centers on Petra (UNESCO World Heritage, 1M+ visitors/year), Wadi Rum (desert safaris and glamping), the Dead Sea (luxury resort strip), and Aqaba (Red Sea diving).
-Domestic tourism has grown significantly since 2020.
+Domestic tourism has grown since 2020.

 Jordanian families spending JOD 200-800 on weekend Dead Sea hotel stays (Kempinski Ishtar, Hilton, Movenpick), Aqaba beach resorts, or Wadi Rum glamping camps can earn meaningful cashback on these larger transactions.
 All major hotels and tour operators in these areas accept Visa/Mastercard.